Just Energy Group (NYSE:JE) Shares Gap Up to $5.60

 Just Energy Group Inc (NYSE:JE) (TSE:JE)’s stock price gapped up prior to trading on Friday .
 The stock had previously closed at $5.60, but opened at $6.58.
 Just Energy Group shares last traded at $7.33, with a volume of 208,680 shares traded.

 Several equities analysts have recently weighed in on JE shares.
-Royal Bank of Canada downgraded shares of Just Energy Group from a “sector perform” rating to an “underperform” rating in a research note on Wednesday, July 29th.
+CIBC decreased their price target on shares of Just Energy Group to $14.00 and set a “neutral” rating on the stock in a research note on Wednesday, September 30th.
+Morgan Stanley reaffirmed an “underweight” rating on shares of Just Energy Group in a research note on Monday, July 20th.
 ValuEngine raised shares of Just Energy Group from a “sell” rating to a “hold” rating in a research note on Wednesday, September 30th.
-CIBC reduced their target price on shares of Just Energy Group to $14.00 and set a “neutral” rating on the stock in a research note on Wednesday, September 30th.
-Finally, Morgan Stanley reaffirmed an “underweight” rating on shares of Just Energy Group in a research note on Monday, July 20th.
+Finally, Royal Bank of Canada downgraded shares of Just Energy Group from a “sector perform” rating to an “underperform” rating in a research note on Wednesday, July 29th.
 Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the stock.
 The company currently has an average rating of “Hold” and a consensus target price of $3.99.

 The company has a market cap of $25.73 million, a price-to-earnings ratio of 3.88 and a beta of 1.66.
 The firm’s fifty day simple moving average is $1.19 and its 200 day simple moving average is $0.64.